renping-li/renpingli.github.io/_pages/about.md

   gtag('config', 'G-LK2GPXZMWH');
 </script>

 Hello.
 I am a PhD Candidate in Finance at Washington University in St. Louis.
 I obtained a BBA in Finance and a BS in Applied Mathematics both in 2018 from Peking University.
-I studied at The Ohio State University in 2017.
+I studied at THE Ohio State University in 2017.

 You are welcome to check my [CV](https://www.dropbox.com/s/yuwc34250an4u33/CV.pdf?dl=0).